 The kitchen is arguably the most used and hence important room of any home.
 Gone are the days when it was just an isolated space relegated to the back of the house for food preparation use.
 Modern kitchens have evolved into so much more than functional units and have become social spaces.
-Kitchen design too has transformed in parallel to accommodate the different facets of the contemporary kitchen.
+The kitchen design too has transformed in parallel to accommodate the different facets of the contemporary kitchen.

 #1.
 Plan Your Kitchen Layout: The very first thing to do when planning for a kitchen design is to figure out the layout and create a floor plan for space.
 A traditional L- shaped kitchen, a U- shaped kitchen with a peninsula to an elaborate Double L- shaped kitchen with an island depending on the size, any layout can be selected.
 The layout should help the workflow and functionality of the kitchen.